START your business

 - If home-based, what restrictions will your city or town, county, or homeowner association place on your business?

-7. Get your federal tax number and consider federal tax filing options (LLCs and corporations)
+7. Get federal tax number and consider federal tax filing options (LLCs and corporations)

 If your business is a sole proprietorship or one-owner LLC and you won’t have employees, you can use your Social Security Number as the business’s federal identification number, although many business owners choose not to for confidentiality reasons.
 Otherwise, you will need to obtain a federal ID number (also called taxpayer ID number and employer ID number).